 After investigating a range of employee communication tools, SnapComms Desktop Alerts and Scrolling Tickers were chosen.

 The Desktop Alert displays as a pop-up message window straight onto screens (desktops and mobile).
 Hard-to-miss and completely customizable, an Alert can be formatted to include text, images and hyperlinks.
-It’s a separate channel to email, so does not risk the chance of getting overlooked.
+It’s a separate channel to email, so doesn’t risk being overlooked.

-Meanwhile, Tickers (also known as newsfeeds) display as a thin window of moving text, scrolling across the bottom of screen.
-This short-form style is ideal for publishing updates and latest news, and for linking to more in depth content within a headline, if required.
+Tickers (also known as newsfeeds) display as a thin window of moving text, scrolling across the bottom of screen.
+This short-form style is ideal for publishing updates and latest news, and for linking to more in-depth content if required.

 Tickers and Alerts both bypass email systems completely, appearing directly onto screens, regardless of which application is open – the perfect answer to Wallowa’s main worry.